knpuniversity/stripe/knpu/ep2-subscriptions/plan-change-payment-failure.md

 # Failing Awesomely When Payments Fail

-And now, you can even *downgrade* to the Farmer Brent and get a `$99` balance on your account.
+You can even *downgrade* to the Farmer Brent and get a `$99` balance on your account.
 In the Stripe dashboard, refresh the Customer.
 Ah, there's an account balance of `$99.84`.

 And if you change *back* to the New Zealander, now it's free!
-The `amount_due` field on the upcoming invoice correctly takes the account balance into account.
+The `amount_due` field on the upcoming invoice correctly calculates its total by using any available account balance.

-So this is solid.
+So, this is solid.

 ## Card Failure on Upgrade